Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

-Some drugs for COPD are called “maintenance” medicines.
-This means that they are used to treat symptoms that suddenly get worse during COPD flare-ups.
-Others are not used to treat the symptoms of the disease itself, but to treat related conditions that people with COPD often have.
+Some medicines are used to treat symptoms that suddenly get worse during COPD flare-ups.
+Others are not used to treat the symptoms of the disease itself.
+Instead, they are used to treat related conditions that people with COPD often have.1,2

 - Combination therapies

-- Phosphodiesterase-4 inhibitors
+- Phosphodiesterase-4 (PDE4) inhibitors

-- Medications to help stop smoking
+- Medicines to help stop smoking

-- Antidepressants and anti-anxiety medications
+- Antidepressants and anti-anxiety drugs

 What are bronchodilators?

 Bronchodilators are usually an important part of a COPD treatment plan.
 People with COPD can have bronchospasms, or the sudden tightening of the muscles around the airways.
 This makes the airways too narrow for enough air to pass through.
 This can make it hard to breathe.1,2

 Bronchodilators work by relaxing the muscles around the airways.
 This prevents or relieves bronchospasms.
 They typically come in inhalers.
 There are two types of bronchodilators, beta-agonists and anticholinergics.
 Bronchodilators can be short- or long-acting.
 Short-acting drugs can be good for the sudden relief of symptoms or before activities.
 Long-acting drugs can manage symptoms throughout the day.1,2

 Corticosteroids are another type of medicine that can help reduce inflammation and make breathing easier.
 They can take longer to work than bronchodilators, and people may not notice the effects right away.
 Corticosteroids can be inhaled, or they can be taken orally in a tablet or liquid.
 Corticosteroids may also be used to treat flare-ups.
 These medicines are usually reserved for people with certain subtypes of COPD or frequent flares.1,2,4